Sweet Dew incident: Executions of Li Xun, his associates, and other chancellors

 Meanwhile, Zheng Zhu, unaware of Li Xun's actions and still acting on the original plan, had taken his guards and departed Fengxiang.
 When he got to Fufeng (扶風, in modern Baoji), the magistrate of Fufeng County, Han Liao (韓遼), became aware of Zheng's plan and therefore refused to supply him and fled to Wugong (武功, in modern Xianyang).
 When Zheng received news that Li Xun had failed, he returned to Fengxiang.
 His subordinate Wei Hongjie (魏弘節) suggested to him that he kill the eunuch monitor of Fengxiang, Zhang Zhongqing (張仲卿), and several officers, but Zheng, terrified, did not know what to do.
 At the same time, Qiu delivered an edict in Emperor Wenzong's name to Zhang, ordering Zhang to act against Zheng.
 Zhang was initially not sure how to act, but under the suggestion from the officer Li Shuhe (李叔和), Zhang invited Zheng to a feast.
 Li Shuhe gave Zheng's guards food and drink, and then, at the feast, while Zheng was not paying attention, he killed and decapitated him.
 He then had Zheng's guards, Zheng's household, and a large number of Zheng's staff members slaughtered.
-Zhang had Li Shuhe deliver Zheng's head to Chang'an, and Li Shuhe arrived there on December 20 – where, on December 19, the eunuchs had readied the troops in case of an attack by Zheng, causing much panic in the people of Chang'an.
+Zhang had Li Shuhe deliver Zheng's head to Chang'an, and Li Shuhe arrived there on 20 December – where, on 19 December, the eunuchs had readied the troops in case of an attack by Zheng, causing much panic in the people of Chang'an.
 Only after Zheng's head was hung on Xing'an Gate was it said that the people were calmed somewhat.
-Also on December 20, Han Yue was captured, and on December 21, Han was executed.
+Also on 20 December, Han Yue was captured, and on December 21, Han was executed.